Skip to main content

 Why does ePlan matter for a California ADU or remodel?

 ePlan comes up in the permitting side of nearly every Greater LA and Bay Area project we touch. ePlan is the LADBS portal for submitting plans, paying fees, receiving plan-check corrections, and downloading issued permits.
 Getting it right at design saves rework later — getting it wrong is one of the most common reasons permits stall.
+See how it lands in our five-phase process and the relevant field guides.

 Where will I see ePlan on my own project?